4teamwork/ftw.simplelayout/README.rst

 - Anchor extraction from Blocks for anchors on a page.
 - Upgrade step, which removes the plone.app.referenceablebehavior.referenceable.IReferenceable from all sl content types.
-- Mapblock relpacement for plone 5.1 (c.geo is no longer supported)